 Additionally, BESSs have been proposed/selected to address deficiencies identified in CAISO transmission planning processes.
-For example, as described in the 2017-2018 Transmission Plan (CAISO 2018a), NextEra Energy Resources (NEER) proposed the Alto 45 MW/183 MWh (4 hours) BESS Project and the Las Gallinas 22 MW/91 MWh (4 hours) BESS Project to mitigate reliability issues in the system..
+For example, as described in the 2017-2018 Transmission Plan (CAISO 2018a), NextEra Energy Resources (NEER) proposed the Alto 45 MW/183 MWh (4 hours) BESS Project and the Las Gallinas 22 MW/91 MWh (4 hours) BESS Project to mitigate reliability issues in the system.
 During the same transmission planning process, NEER also proposed a 41.80 MW/167.20 MWh (4 hours) BESS project in Lodi to address thermal overloads on the 60 kV system.
 Other proposals documented in the adopted 2017-2018 Transmission Plan and Draft 2018-2019 Transmission Plan included BESSs with durations from 1 to 4 hours.
 In several cases, a duration was not specified for BESSs proposed in the Draft 2018-2019 Transmission Plan.

 In the 2017-2018 Transmission Plan, CAISO approved a proposal submitted by PG&E to address reliability concerns in the East Bay Area caused by the retirement of the Oakland Power Plant (CAISO 2018a).
 PG&E's proposal would include substation upgrades, transmission switching, and competitively sourced energy storage and preferred resources (both behind the meter [BTM] and in front of the meter [FTM]) (PG&E 2018).
-The project would be a collaboration between PG&E and East Bay Community Energy (EBCE), with PG&E focusing on addressing the P2 contingency issues and commissioning a FTM 10 MW/40 MWh-plus BESS.
+The project would be a collaboration between PG&E and East Bay Community Energy (EBCE), with PG&E focusing on addressing the P2 contingency issues and commissioning a FTM 10 MW/40 MWh plus BESS.
 EBCE will assist with procuring market-participating renewable generation or energy storage, including BTM.
-An analysis of peak summer day load in the Oakland area found that 10 hours of storage would be needed to address the P2 contingency for an outage during this period, while 15 hours of storage would be needed to address the P6 contingency (PG&E 2018).
+An analysis of peak summer day load in the Oakland area found that 10 hours of storage would be needed to address the P6 contingency (PG&E 2018).